CommonAccord/Cmacc-Org/Doc/G/Org-ChanceryLaneProject/Clause/Agatha.md

 Def.Equivalent.Ti=Definition of Equivalent

-Def.Equivalent.0.sec=“{_equivalent}” or “{_equivalence}” means:
+Def.Equivalent.0.sec=“{DefT.equivalent}” or “{DefT.equivalence}” means:

-Def.Equivalent.1.sec=If assessing the {goods OR services} of a {_Green_Supplier}, {goods OR services} that are {comparable.OR} (including in terms of {scope,} complexity, specification, volume and quality{of performance}, supporting technology, compliance with standards, and in terms of ancillary obligations such as delivery terms) to the {Goods/Services} under this agreement.
+Def.Equivalent.1.sec=If assessing the {goods OR services} of a {_Green_Supplier}, {goods OR services} that are {comparable.OR} (including in terms of {scope,} complexity, specification, volume and quality{of performance}, supporting technology, compliance with standards, and in terms of ancillary obligations such as delivery terms) to the {goods OR services} under this agreement.

 of performance=&nbsp;of performance